You are viewing a preview of...

 Cornell researchers have created a novel diagnostic platform, “TET”, which utilizes enzymes tethered to nanoparticles to detect various disease biomarkers.
 The team recently completed a successful pilot (n=39 patients) clinical study on TET PoCT-based detection and quantification of a brain injury biomarker with Guthrie Medical Group.

-In response to the current urgent need, they
+In response to the current urgent need, they have

 Log in or create a free account to continue reading